camzillajs101/CloudBoost-docs-JS/JavaScript CloudBoost/README.md

 ```JavaScript
 obj.set('columnName','data');
 ```
 Replace `'columnName'` with the name of the column in your table that you wish to add to.
 Replace `'data'` with the value you want to put in the column.
-After setting data, you must always use the `.save` method to post it to CloudBoost.
+After setting data, you must always call the `.save` method to post it to CloudBoost.
+Otherwise, only the *local variable* will change, and the data on CloudBoost will stay the same.
+That's the reason why we need cloud storage: if we kept data on local variables, it would disappear after a page refresh.
 ```JavaScript
 obj.save({
     success: function(obj){